1. Home

 Measles in the classroom: What to do

 Should a school report a case of measles, and depending on how the illness evolves, non-vaccinated individuals may be asked to stay home until the outbreak has ended.
-During an outbreak, such individuals may return to school upon providing valid proof of vaccination.
+Such individuals may return to school upon providing valid proof of vaccination.
 This measure is intended to protect the health of unprotected individuals and their communities.

 Comments